 But before you even look at your spray cans, you’re going to want to figure out what your plan is.
 We decided to paint the lid green and do the entire body of the jar pink.

-Note: do not spray paint on the lip of the jar, where someone would potentially be drinking from.
-Tape off to cover from the spray primer and spray paint.
-Obviously spray paint isn’t food safe, so keeping it away from the part where you’d be drinking from is smart.Continue to 4 of 6 below.
+Do not spray paint on the lip of the jar, where someone would potentially be drinking from.
+Tape off to cover from the spray primer and spray paint because this product is not food safe.

 Okay–let’s preface this by saying that many people don’t understand why primer is necessary.
 And yes, it’s an extra step.
 But even if your spray paint boasts that it’s a paint and primer in one, it never hurts to have a little extra adhesion.
 Primer works as a grip-y first layer that will bond to the glass.
 Making your paint adhere better to the glass too.
 Depending on how you use your mason jars, if you do end up serving premixed cocktails, you’ll be thankful for the extra protection.
 Exposure to water or condensation will make these glasses susceptible to chipping or peeling without primer.
 And even with the primer, we don’t recommend soaking the jars in water or running them through the dishwasher.